The Good Kitchen

 We had the option of ordering a la carte or subscribing.
-A la carte meals are priced according to the protein, but they generally cost $13.49 to $14.99.
-The minimum a la carte order is six meals or $115, and shipping costs $6.99 for any orders less than 10 meals; otherwise, it’s free.
-Subscriptions start at five meals but we could select as many as 35.
+A la carte meals are priced according to the protein, but they generally cost $11.50 to $15.00.
+The minimum a la carte order is six meals or $98.87, and shipping costs extra.
+Subscriptions start at six meals but we could select as many as 12.

-To go the subscription route, we first had to select any dietary preferences and allergies and then indicate if we wanted breakfast as well as lunch and dinner.
+To go the subscription route, we first had to select any dietary preferences and allergies.
 We liked how we could see immediately how the number of meals and the frequency affected the pricing, so we knew what we were getting into before we went through the work of selecting our meals.

 In addition to the single-serving meals, The Good Kitchen also offers bulk orders of its proteins and sides, like beef barbacoa and spiced cauliflower.
 Each one serves four so you can serve your meals family-style or mix and match the items with other ingredients at home.
 And for active folks who want to eat like pro football player Tom Brady, The Good Kitchen offers heat-and-eat single-serving meals for his TB12 brand, all inspired by Brady’s eating regimen.

 Choosing Meals: Plenty of Seasonal Options